-This article takes you through the process to uncover gaps between what you see in the search results and what you want to see, and what you can do to improve your online presence.
+This article takes you through the process to uncover gaps between what you see in the search results and what you want to see, and what you can do to improve your digital presence.

 Get a read on your digital presence

 The Knowledge Panel

 Tip: First, clear the history in your browser and in your computer; otherwise, your prior searches influence what you see in the search results.
 Clearing the history gives you a less biased picture.
 (You can see instructions to do that in the Resources at the end of this post.)

 When you google the name of your organization, what do you see?
 The SEO (search engine optimization) industry calls this a “branded search.”